mattstyles/raid/packages/raid-fl/readme.md

 import {createAction} from 'raid-fl/compat'
 ```

-Mostly typed and untyped events will work in the same codebase as whatever code you use inside your updates should work fine with both, however, for situations where you want to convert the structure of an argument `Raid-fl` implements two transform helpers which can provide interoperability with modules whose actions are strings/types or whose updates expect strings/types.
+Mostly typed and untyped events will work in the same codebase as whatever code you use inside your updates should work fine with both, however, for situations where you want to convert the structure of an argument `raid-fl` implements two transform helpers which can provide interoperability with modules whose actions are strings/types or whose updates expect strings/types.

 ```js
 import {typeEvent, untypeEvent} from 'raid-fl'